 Spotted Beebalm, Monarda punctata

-Spotted Beebalm is a distinctive native perennial with showy clusters of creamy purple-spotted tubular flowers surrounded by eye-catching pink, lavender, or creamy bracts that create a unique pagoda-like appearance.
-This aromatic member of the mint family blooms from early to mid-summer and adds whimsical complexity to gardens, prairies, and meadows.
-The deep green aromatic foliage can be used to flavor teas.
+Spotted beebalm is a short, whimsical-looking plant with showy clusters of creamy purple-spotted tubular flowers.
+This aromatic member of the mint family blooms from early to mid-summer.
+The aromatic foliage can be used in small amounts to flavour teas.

 Ecology:

-This plant is an exceptional pollinator magnet, attracting scores of butterflies, native bees, and hummingbirds with its abundant nectar.
-Spotted Beebalm serves as an important host plant for several moth species, including the raspberry pyrausta moth.
-The seeds provide valuable food for birds during winter months.
-The aromatic foliage is naturally deer and rabbit resistant.Growing conditions:
+Spotted beebalm is an exceptional pollinator magnet, attracting native bees, wasps and hummingbirds with its abundant nectar.
+It serves as an important host plant for several moth species, including the raspberry pyrausta moth.
+The seeds provide valuable food for birds during the winter months.
+The aromatic foliage is naturally deer and rabbit-resistant.

-Spotted Beebalm thrives in full sun to partial shade and prefers sandy, well-drained soil.
-This drought-tolerant native performs best in medium-moist to dry conditions and is more tolerant of sun and drought than other bee balms.
+Spotted beebalm thrives in full sun to partial shade and prefers sandy, well-drained soil.
+This drought-tolerant mint performs best in medium-moist to dry conditions and is more tolerant of sun and drought than other bee balms.
 Ideal for sunny slopes, rocky outcroppings, and dry-mesic prairies.
-Short-lived perennial or biennial that often self-seeds.
-Salt-tolerant and requires minimal water except during extreme drought.
+Since it is a short-lived perennial, it will self-seed readily to stay in your garden if conditions are right.
+It is an ideal boulevard plant because it is salt-tolerant and fairly short.

 _edited.jpg)